williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 So how good is our box at splitting the red circles from the blue?

 Let's start with figuring out the _precision_.
 Our precision here is the ratio of circles in the box that are actually red.
-3 out of 4 circles in our box is read, so our precision is 3/4 = 75%.
+3 out of 4 circles in our box is red, so our precision is 3/4 = 75%.

 ![3](/assets/pr-3.svg){:.w75}